hotrodorm/hotrod/attic/docs/data-types.md

 ## Examples

-For the following examples consider the following table:
+For the following examples consider the table:

 ```sql
   create table employee (